Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Related Work

-\textbf{Long-form (m)RAG.} Long-form RAG systems build upon prior work on long-form question answering (LFQA) datasets \citep{dasigi2021dataset, stelmakh2023asqafactoidquestionsmeet} to generate paragraph level, citation-supported responses for complex, knowledge-intensive queries \citep{zhao-etal-2024-longrag, wei2024longform, ju2025controlledretrievalaugmentedcontextevaluation, zhang-etal-2025-longcite}.
-Although evaluating models on long-form outputs is notoriously challenging \citep{qi-etal-2024-long2rag}, it is also increasingly important as it better mirrors how humans naturally interact with search engines \citep{khashabi2021gooaq}, making such systems more easily integrable into search-based workflows like Deep Research platforms \citep{huang2025deepresearchagentssystematic, zheng2025deepresearcherscalingdeepresearch}.
-Similarly, we use a long-form RAG dataset, Explain Like I'm Five (ELI5) \citep{fan-etal-2019-eli5}, to measure language preference.
+\paragraph{Long-form (m)RAG.} Long-form RAG systems build upon prior work on long-form question answering datasets \citep{stelmakh2023asqafactoidquestionsmeet}, which generate paragraph level, citation-supported responses for complex, knowledge-intensive queries \citep{zhao-etal-2024-longrag, wei2024longform, ju2025controlledretrievalaugmentedcontextevaluation, zhang-etal-2025-longcite}.
+Despite evaluating models on long-form outputs is notoriously challenging \citep{qi-etal-2024-long2rag}, it is also increasingly important as this setup better mirrors how humans naturally interact with search engines \citep{khashabi2021gooaq}, making such systems more easily integrable into search-based workflows like Deep Research platforms \citep{huang2025deepresearchagentssystematic, zheng2025deepresearcherscalingdeepresearch}.
+Similarly, we use a long-form RAG dataset, Explain Like I'm Five (ELI5) \citep{fan-etal-2019-eli5}, to measure language preference in mRAG.